Are you about to start planning your long term travel adventures and not sure where to spend your time?

 Some popular cities in Vietnam for expats and long term travelers include Saigon/Ho Chi Minh City, Da Nang, Nha Trang City, Hanoi and Da Lat.

-Bali, also known as The Island of the Gods, is one of the most visited Indonesian countries due to its beautiful beaches, great surf, incredible natural sites and cultural ceremonies.
+Bali, also known as The Island of the Gods, is one of the most visited Indonesian islands due to its beautiful beaches, great surf, incredible natural sites and cultural ceremonies.

 Some of the most popular places to stay long term in Bali include Canggu, Uluwatu, Nusa Dua, Ubud and Sanur.